-Microgynon 30 is a combined oral contraceptive pill (‘the Pill’).
+Microgynon 30 ED is a combined oral contraceptive pill (‘the Pill’).
 You take it to stop you getting pregnant.

 Microgynon contains two types of female sex hormones, oestrogen and progestogen.